Skip to contents

 grp <- iris$Species

-# 1. Define and fit the pre-processing step using the training data
+# Fit the centering pre-processor and the LDA on the training data

 disc_proj <- multivarious::discriminant_projector(